agCleo/GT-handbook/README.md

 *Perimeter*: GoTriple operates in the **European area** and provides enrichments for a limited number of European languages.
 Therefore, the platform mainly collects data from European providers and in European languages.
 However, it can also collect data from other geographic and linguistic areas.

-*Openness*: As a service of OPERAS, the RI dedicated to open scholarly communication in the SSH, GoTriple promotes open access to the contents. **Openness** applies to datasets (open data) and publications (open access).
+*Openness*: As a service of OPERAS, the Research Infrastructure dedicated to open scholarly communication in the SSH, GoTriple promotes open access to the contents. **Openness** applies to datasets (open data) and publications (open access).
 The platform however collects open and not open access contents.
 The metadata of the contents need to be freely accessible and reusable.

 *Providers type*: GoTriple providers can be of any size and provide large or small amount of contents in one or many SSH fields.
 GoTriple works with major aggregators, but also facilitates data acquisition from **small repositories or publishers**, like for instance diamond journals.

 *GoTriple supported languages*: GoTriple provides enrichments of the metadata in the following languages: Croatian (HRV), English (ENG), French (FRA), German (DEU), Greek (ELL), Italian (ITA), Polish (POL), Portuguese (POR), Slovenian (SLV), Spanish (SPA), Ukrainian (UKR).
 The platform however accepts contents in any language.

 ### Content types
-This handbook only considers the data collected about scientific resources.
-Data about researchers' profiles and research projects are collected through distinct automated processes.
+This handbook only considers the data collected on scientific resources.
+Data on researchers' profiles and research projects are collected through distinct automated processes.
 In GoTriple, the resources are publications and datasets, which are all named "documents".
 A **document** is the information asset, i.e. a series of metadata, of a unique and deduplicated resource (see [Glossary](#glossary)).